Buying real estate in Slovenia?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Government of Slovenia (gov.si) It's the Slovenian government explaining the official reciprocity process.
-We used it to anchor the legal "foreigners can buy, but under conditions" rule.
-We also used it to describe the practical step of reciprocity that matters for US citizens.
+Government of Slovenia (gov.si) Official government page on the reciprocity process.
+We used it to anchor the legal rules foreigners face when buying.
+We also described the practical reciprocity steps US citizens need to follow.

-eUprava (Slovenia's e-government portal) It's Slovenia's official portal for citizen-facing administrative procedures.
-We used it to confirm the actual paperwork flow for reciprocity and tax number applications.
-We used it to keep the process description concrete and practical.
+eUprava (Slovenia e-government portal) Official citizen-facing administrative portal for Slovenia.
+We used it to confirm the actual paperwork flow for reciprocity applications.
+We kept our process descriptions concrete and based on what this portal says.

-Slovenia Financial Administration (FURS) It's the tax authority describing the transfer tax and its legal rate.
-We used it to state the standard 2% DPN rate.
-We used it to distinguish resale (DPN) vs new build (VAT) treatments.
+FURS (Slovenia Financial Administration) Slovenia's tax authority describing the transfer tax.
+We used it to state the 2% DPN rate and what it applies to.
+We also distinguished resale (DPN) from new-build (VAT) transactions.

-Bank of Slovenia (Banka Slovenije) It's the central bank's published interest-rate statistics.
-We used it to ground mortgage-rate ranges in official data.
-We used it as the Slovenia-specific anchor for our financing estimates.
+Bank of Slovenia (Banka Slovenije) The central bank's own interest-rate statistics.
+We used it to ground mortgage-rate ranges in official data rather than anecdotes.
+We anchored the Slovenia-specific rate environment here.

-ECB Data Portal It's the ECB's official harmonised bank interest-rate database.
-We used it to triangulate Bank of Slovenia numbers with European data.
-We used it to keep our early 2026 rate range realistic.
+ECB Data Portal (housing-loan rates) ECB's official harmonized bank interest-rate database.
+We used it to triangulate Bank of Slovenia numbers with a second source.
+We kept our early 2026 rate range realistic using this cross-check.

-IRS - Form 8938 Q&A It's the IRS explaining FATCA reporting rules in plain language.
-We used it to clarify the difference between direct real estate and entity ownership.
-We used it to warn about US reporting complexity.
+IRS (Form 8938 Q&A) IRS explaining FATCA reporting rules in plain language.
+We used it to clarify when foreign property triggers reporting and when it does not.
+We warned about entity structures increasing US reporting obligations.

-IRS - FBAR vs Form 8938 Comparison It's an official IRS comparison chart page.
-We used it to explain that FATCA and FBAR are different systems.
-We used it to keep reporting guidance simple and accurate.
+IRS (Form 8938 vs FBAR comparison) Official IRS comparison chart of two reporting systems.
+We used it to explain that FATCA and FBAR are separate requirements.
+We kept the guidance simple and accurate for non-specialists.

 Get to know the market before buying a property in Slovenia